Mastercard/smart-interface-reference-app/README.md

 * Update the following keys in `application.yml` file.
     - `si.auth.keystore`: Path where you saved your keystore.
 Ex: `/security/your-keystore.p12`
     - `si.auth.keystore-password`: The password to your keystore
-    - `si.auth.keystore-type`: The type to your keystore, default is set to jks.
+    - `si.auth.keystore-type`: The type to your keystore.
 Ex: `keyStore-type: pkcs12`
     - `app.encryption.enabled`: Set to true if you want to encrypt the `acctNumber` field and want to run the related scenario, false otherwise
     - `app.encryption.cert`: Path where you saved the cert used for PAN Encryption.
 Ex: `/encryption/your-encryption-cert.crt`